duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ## Troubleshooting {#demo-cslam-troubleshooting}

 ### April tags printed may be of wrong size
-Check that the print April tags are of size 6.5cm as the printer might have done some scaling to the tags.
+Check that the printed April tags are of size 6.5cm as the printer might have done some scaling to the tags.

 ### Set up Diagnostics tool
 Check that messages are received frequently